-Along with c = 3, this is an instance of the problem.
+Along with c=2, this is an instance of the problem.

-It's hard to eyeball a solution to this with no metric to guide us, but it does seem likely that images 4 and 5 and images 1 and 3 should be together.
-Given that, we can put image 2 in its own category and solve the problem.
-(What if we had only two categories?
-We'd probably want to put 2 with 4 and 5 rather than 1 and 3.)
+It's hard to eyeball a solution to this with no metric to guide us, but it does seem likely that images 1 and 3 should be together given their strong similarity.
+Once we decide that, we might put images 2 and 4 together as well.

-3. The graph you've drawn is not an instance of this problem yet because something is missing.
-Read the specification above carefully, figure out what's missing, and add that missing element.
-Use the value 3.
+4. The graph you've drawn is not an instance of this problem yet because something is missing.
+Read the specification at the start of this worksheet carefully, figure out what's missing, and add that missing element.
+Use the value 2.